Terms & Conditions

 2.8.
 Merula Ltd shall be entitled at its own discretion and without limiting any other rights it may have to suspend or disconnect any service for which payment has not been received on or by the due date.

 2.9.
 If any Customers account goes into an unreasonable overdue state Merula Limited reserve the right to contact a 3rd party Collections Agency to pursue and collect monies owing to us on our behalf.
 We also reserve the right that any extra costs/charges incurred for following this route will be added to the outstanding balance owing.

 2.10.
 We have the right to ammend our standard charges without notice.

 3.1.
-Merula Ltd warrants to the Customer that the Service(s) will be provided using reasonable care and skill and, as continuously as reasonably possible, at all times subject to routine and emergency maintenance and downtime occasioned by third parties.
+Merula Ltd warrants to the Customer that the Service(s) will be provided using reasonable care and skill and, as continuously as reasonably possible, at all times subject to routine and emergency maintenance and downtime occasioned by third parties or other reasons including malicious actions by third parties.
 Where Merula Ltd supplies in connection with the provision of the Service(s) any goods supplied by a third party, Merula Ltd does not give any warranty, guarantee or other term as to their quality, fitness for purpose or otherwise, but shall, where possible, assign to the Customer the benefit of any warranty, guarantee or indemnity given by the person supplying the goods to Merula Ltd.